quicwg/base-drafts/draft-ietf-quic-transport.md

-Retry packets ({{packet-retry}}), Version Negotiation packets ({{packet-version}}), and packets with a short header ({{short-header}}) do not contain a Length field and so cannot be followed by other packets in the same UDP datagram.
+Retry packets ({{packet-retry}}), Version Negotiation packets ({{packet-version}}), and packets with a short header ({{short-header}}) do not contain a Length field and so cannot be followed by other packets in the same datagram.
 Note also that there is no situation where a Retry or Version Negotiation packet is coalesced with another packet.